Grant Watch

 NSF Methods

 We currently aggregate terminated NSF grant information from Principal Investigators and other affected scientists, as well as from other user-submitted lists of terminated grants.
 We augment this data with information from NSF’s Award Search and USAspending.gov.
-At this time, however, no official government source provides information on which specific NSF grants have been terminated.
+Beginning 2025-05-22, NSF released a list of terminated grants, which we incorporate even as we monitor additional sources.
+Previous experience suggests official lists may be inaccurate and/or out-of-date.
+(The 2025-05-22 offical NSF list included 90+ grants terminated after their end date.)

 Transparency